-relevant disciplines, study topics, methodologies
+Relevant disciplines, study topics, methodologies

-These works are studying especially the effects of interventions, training methods, or pedagogical and teaching practices which may, under certain conditions, encourage motivation, the commitment of learners and thus the quality of their learning and development.
-This work is conducted in various fields: families, schools, CPMS, psycho-educational services, associations, higher education, adult training, vocational guidance,...
+|This work studies in particular the effects of intervention or training mechanisms and pedagogical and didactic practices which may, under certain conditions, encourage motivation, the commitment of learners and thus the quality of their learning and development.
+Work is conducted in various fields: families, schools, PMS centres, psycho-educational services, associations, higher education, adult education, and socio-professional integration.|